 What’s the Best Way to Prevent Lower Back Pain?

-Research shows that regular exercise is key to keeping your low back strong and pain free
+Research shows that regular exercise may be key to keeping your low back strong and pain free

-Lower back pain can be debilitating, especially when it keeps occurring.
+Lower back pain can be debilitating, and even scary, especially when it keeps occurring.
 While about 85 percent of us experience low back pain at least once in our lifetime, nearly half of those affected see the pain returning within a year.
-This can have a detrimental effect on our homelife, as well as at work or school.
+This can clearly have a detrimental effect on our home life, as well as at work or school.

 Research shows us how to prevent lower back pain

-Fortunately, there are ways to prevent recurrent episodes of low back pain, and research shows us just how you can keep this discomfort at bay.
+Fortunately, there are ways to prevent recurrent episodes of low back pain, and research shows us just how you can work to keep this discomfort a thing of the past.

 A study of more than 30,000 low pain pain sufferers